-As Jennifer Esposito puts it, “I was sick since the time I was born.”
-Yet it wasn’t until three decades later, after years of baffling and frightening symptoms, that the actress, author, and health advocate finally got a diagnosis.
-She went to countless doctors, each of whom preferred aggressive treatments over trying to figure out the root cause of her issues, until she finally found one who listened and diagnosed her with an extreme case of celiac disease.
-Read on to learn how Esposito’s untreated celiac disease shaped her life, why the relationship between gut health and depression is so important, and how she ultimately came to understand the effects of gluten on her body and heal.
+Jennifer Esposito puts it bluntly: “I was sick since the time I was born.”
+Today, she’s healthy and thriving—but it took three decades of baffling and frightening symptoms before the actress, author, and health advocate finally got a diagnosis.
+During that time, she saw countless doctors, each of whom preferred aggressive treatments for symptoms over trying to figure out the root cause of her issues.
+Finally, she found one practitioner who truly listened and diagnosed her with an extreme case of celiac disease.
+Read on to learn how Esposito’s untreated celiac disease shaped her life, why the relationship between gut health and depression is so important, and how she ultimately came to heal after understanding the effects of gluten on her body.

 You can also listen to an audio version of this interview on The WellBe Podcast.

-Esposito’s health issues began the moment she was born and didn’t stop after that.
-In the hospital, she was covered in red welts, which the doctor attributed to an allergic reaction to the soap she’d been washed in.
-Nobody thought much of it at the time, but she says, “Looking back now, knowing as much as I know now, I can see that obviously my autoimmune system was compromised.”
+Esposito’s health issues began the moment she was born: in the hospital, she was covered in red welts, which the doctor attributed to an allergic reaction to the soap she’d been washed in.
+Nobody thought much of it at the time, but she says, “Looking back, knowing as much as I know now, I can see that obviously my immune system was compromised.”

 She was trying everything she could think of to feel better — vitamins, cognitive behavioral therapy, the various OTC and prescription medications she had for her countless ailments — but it didn’t occur to her or anyone else to consider her diet.